kaiyansheng/PyDisdrometer/README.md

 dsd.calc_radar_parameters()
 ```

-If using Ground Validation Parsivel Disdrometer Data, usage is more like
+If using Ground Validation Parsivel Disdrometer Data from NASA Field Campaigns, usage is more like

 ```python
 dsd = pydisdrometer.read_parsivel_gv(filename, campaign='ifloods')